25. Reports

 Hint

 It is recommended to include the legend with the report.
-It may be obvious as to what data is included in the report but it may lead to unnecessary question from stakeholders if they cannot easily determine the period or the scope of the report.
+It may be obvious what data is included in the report, but it may lead to unnecessary questions from stakeholders if they cannot easily determine the period or the scope of the report.

 Report Type |